 How do you apply for coordination number?

-Documentation needed for the coordination number will vary depending on the reason as to why you need the coordination number.
+The documents you will need will vary depending on the reason as to why you need the coordination number.
 For example, if you need a coordination number because you got a job, the Tax Agency might need: a copy of your passport, your residency cards, your full address details and your employment contract.

 Know that you yourself cannot apply for a coordination number: a government agency (like the Tax Agency) or your employer will need to do it for you.
 About 4/5 weeks after your application has been submitted, you will get your coordination number, which can be used by your employer for salary payment purposes.
 However, it is important to note that even with a coordination number, you may not be able to access certain services such as: